mnemnion/loon/notes/clua/semantics.md

 The mechanism is also clear, it must be a metatable, what other option do we have?

 How to make it function as a type system?
 That's not clear, and may be moderately difficult.
 Gradual typing is an art, to be sure, which has been reinvented repeatedly with varying degrees of success.

+The edge cases, such a whether to constrain by failure or attempt a structural cast, can be figured out later.
+The gist is that type annotations attach metatables to values.

+Which is almost impossibly cool.
+You can attach a metatable to a string; you can even attach a metatable to a number, by making it an anonymous function which, called, returns its value, then attaching a metatable to the function.
+In Lua, that's a moderate amount of work, in Clua, we can let you make a literal number a `<Liter>` and dividing it by a `<Kilo>` will yield a `<Ratio>` of type `<Density>`.
+Eventually. `<Kilo>`, being `(is-a <Mass>)`, should be castable to a `<Pound>`, for those benighted cases where we need one.
+And so on.
+This is tractable, but we need a langauge before we can subject it to such delightful uses.

+Every metatable has a single metatable, leading back to _G.
+They may contain arbitrary numbers of *references* to metatables, naturally, enabling, I'm certain, a CLOS level of object orientation.

 I expect this to be useful in interoperating with Rust, and possibly C++.
 But if you're using that steaming pile too long after Rust 1.0, you are making a mistake, my friend.